GlushkovV/Resume_GlushkovVV/readme_ENG.md

 > - Created a manual for the initial installation of femtocells and general settings of client network equipment.
 It is provided to all customers of the Volga branch of PJSC MegaFon when issuing femtocells.
 > - Implemented the transfer of the functionality of the VIP and corporate clients remote service group from Samara to Penza.
 Organized the work of a new group of more than 100 employees.
 > - Developed training material for new employees on working with the billing system.
-> - Developed training materials and methodological procedures for working with corporate and highly profitable clients for call-center employees.
+> - Developed training materials and methodologies for working with corporate and highly profitable clients for call-center employees.

 ## Additionally